 Anne Parmley, firstname.lastname@example.org

 Metropolis Garden Club President

-Garden Clubs of Illinois, District VII, Bees, Birds, & Butterflies Chairman
+Garden Clubs of Illinois, State and District VII, Bees, Birds, & Butterflies Chairman

 Founding Member of the Massac Nature Study Society

 Shawnee Chapter of the Illinois Audubon Society Member